 You can earn a fair interest on your principal amount by starting a fixed deposit with NRE or FCNR accounts.

-- You can expect around a 6% annual return on your principal that is at least better than your principal lying idle.
+- You can expect around 6% annual return on your principal which is at least better than your principal lying idle.

 2. Certificates of Deposit (CDs)